 - Our staff is truly focused on the treatment of patients with multiple myeloma and related diseases.
 Physicians, nurses and other members of our patient care team are thoroughly familiar with treatment processes and the sequence of treatments, and are skilled at anticipating and recognizing potential complications and addressing patient and family needs.

 The Myeloma Institute is a Chancellor’s Center of Excellence at the University of Arkansas for Medical Sciences (UAMS).
-The UAMS Campus includes a 350-bed teaching hospital; the Jackson T. Stephens Spine & Neurosciences Institute; the Winthrop P. Rockefeller Cancer Institute; the Harvey and Bernice Jones Eye Institute; the Outpatient Center; and the Donald W. Reynolds Center on Aging.
-UAMS physicians are faculty members of the University’s College of Medicine.
+The UAMS Campus includes a 350-bed teaching hospital, the Jackson T. Stephens Spine & Neurosciences Institute, the Winthrop P. Rockefeller Cancer Institute, the Harvey and Bernice Jones Eye Institute, the Outpatient Center, and the Donald W. Reynolds Center on Aging.
+UAMS is the only academic medical center in the state.
+It includes Colleges of Medicine, Nursing, Health Professions, Pharmacy, and Public Health, as well as a Graduate School.
+Myeloma Institute physicians are faculty members of the UAMS College of Medicine.

-A separate 30-bed unit in an inpatient tower built in 2008 is dedicated to the multiple myeloma/stem cell transplant service.
+A 30-bed inpatient unit in the hospital is dedicated to the multiple myeloma/stem cell transplant service.
 Spacious rooms include large picture windows and comfortable seating for family members and caregivers.
-Specially trained Nursing and support staff are specially trained to meet the individual needs of each patient.
+Specially trained nursing and support staff meet the individual needs of each patient.

 The Myeloma Institute Advisory Board assists the Myeloma Institute with cultivating the resources necessary to expand its clinical, research, and educational programs focused on continued development of curative therapies for multiple myeloma and related diseases.

 Carol Ammon of Wilmington, Delaware, serves as chairman of the board.
 Read more about the advisory board.